Mascot

 Mascot lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Mascot's population was around 23,030 as of November 2025.
-This reflected an increase of 1,457 people since the 2021 Census, which reported a population of 21,573.
-The change was inferred from the estimated resident population of 23,008 in June 2024 and an additional 36 validated new addresses since the Census date.
-This resulted in a density ratio of 7,550 persons per square kilometer, placing Mascot among the top 10% of locations assessed by AreaSearch.
-Mascot's growth of 6.8% since the 2021 census exceeded both its SA3 area (6.6%) and the state, indicating it was a growth leader in the region.
-Overseas migration contributed approximately 75.8% of overall population gains during recent periods.
+This showed an increase of 1,457 people since the 2021 Census, which recorded a population of 21,573.
+The rise is inferred from ABS' June 2024 estimate of 23,008 and 36 new addresses validated since the Census date.
+This results in a density ratio of 7,550 persons per square kilometer, placing Mascot in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Mascot's growth rate was 6.0%, outperforming its SA3 area.
+Overseas migration contributed approximately 75.8% to recent population gains.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Population projections indicated an above median growth, with Mascot expected to expand by 5,734 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 24.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilised.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Population projections indicate above median growth, with Mascot expected to expand by 5,734 persons to 2041, reflecting a 24.8% increase over the 17-year period.

 Frequently Asked Questions - Population